bixb922/crank-organ/doc-software/README.md

 * Show error if file cannot be shown (file manager).
 * Add program number to signals saved when tuning.
 * Starting tune with web button or touchpad will disable "tempo follows crank".
 * New crank sensor filter.
-New parameters for filter and to capture data and inject debug data.
-Updated crank graph on System page to line graph and to show crank threshold values.
+New parameters for filter and to capture data and to inject debug data.
+Updated crank graph on System page to line graph and to show crank threshold values, raw and filtered values.
 * Remove unused keys from config.json when saving new version.
 * Better out of range check for RC servo pulse times on pinout.html.
 RC servo pulse range is now configuration parameter.
 * Make startup more resilient to failures.